adr/adr.github.io/index.md

   ADR <|-- OtherADRTemplate
 ```

-## Sustainable Architectural Decisions

-The work in the adr organization is based on the guidelines and principles in [Sustainable Architectural Decisions](https://www.infoq.com/articles/sustainable-architectural-design-decisions) by Zdun et al., for instance the Y-statement format suggested in that article.

-## Existing ADR Templates

-Many ADR formats exist, as shown at [@joelparkerhenderson's repository](https://github.com/joelparkerhenderson/architecture_decision_record):
+Numerous ADR formats exist, many of which are fearured in [@joelparkerhenderson's GitHub repository](https://github.com/joelparkerhenderson/architecture_decision_record):

 <!-- - Overview: [Architectural Decision Records](https://github.com/joelparkerhenderson/architecture_decision_record): collection of markdown (?) templates converted to Markdown -->
-- [MADR](https://adr.github.io/madr/): The Markdown Architecture Decision Records (MADR: `[ˈmæɾɚ]`).
-Lean ADRs to quickly document architectural decisions in code.
-Slogan: architectural decisions that [matter `[ˈmæɾɚ]`](https://en.wiktionary.org/wiki/matter#Pronunciation).
+- [MADR](https://adr.github.io/madr/): The Markdown Architecture Decision Records (MADR: `[ˈmæɾɚ]`) promotes lean ADRs to quickly document architectural decisions close to the code.
 - [DecisionCapture](https://schubmat.github.io/DecisionCapture/): Templates for agile projects and explanation of the ADR universe, with [example](https://github.com/schubmat/DecisionCapture/blob/master/samples/samples_merged/samples_simpleTemplate_secondSprint.md).
 - cards42 has adopted the Y-statement template in its German [ADR card](https://cards42.org#adr); the English version is similar, but adds state information.
 - The [42010 architecture description (AD) template](http://www.iso-architecture.org/42010/templates/) for [ISO/IEC/IEEE 42010:2011](https://en.wikipedia.org/wiki/ISO/IEC_42010), the international standard for architecture descriptions of systems and software, suggests nine information items for ADRs its Appendix A. It also identifies areas to consider when identifying key decisions.

 A comparison of seven templates can be found in ["Architectural Decision Guidance Across Projects --- Problem Space Modeling, Decision Backlog Management and Cloud Computing Knowledge"](https://www.ost.ch/fileadmin/dateiliste/3_forschung_dienstleistung/institute/ifs/cloud-application-lab/admentor-wicsa2015ubmissionv11nc.pdf), a WICSA 2015 conference paper.

+### MADR

+MADR is about architectural decisions that [matter `[ˈmæɾɚ]`](https://en.wiktionary.org/wiki/matter#Pronunciation).
+The project provides a full and a minimal template, both of which now come in an annotated and a bare format.
+The [template folder](https://github.com/adr/madr/tree/4.0.0/template) of the MADR repository contained these four Markdown template files.

 ### Y-Statements